When you want to take leave

-If you don't take all your annual leave and your employer doesn't make you take it, then you don't lose that leave — it's added to your next year's leave.
+If you do not take all your annual leave and your employer does not make you take it, then you do not lose that leave — it’s added to your next year’s leave.

 Taking leave in advance

-If don't have any annual leave and you want to take time off, your employer might agree to let you take paid leave in advance.
-When you reach your next anniversary, you'll get your leave entitlement, minus what you've already taken.
+If you do not have any annual leave and you want to take time off, your employer might agree to let you take paid leave in advance.
+When you reach your next anniversary, you’ll get your leave entitlement, minus what you’ve already taken.

 Taking leave during an annual closedown

-If your employer has an annual closedown, you have to take time off even if you don't have any annual leave.
+If your employer has an annual closedown, you have to take time off even if you do not have any annual leave.
 Annual closedowns often happen over Christmas.

 Your employer must give you at least 2 weeks’ notice of the closedown.